jeffpeng3/Pixel-OTA-Server/README.md

-# OTA Server For Pixel
+# Pixel OTA Server

+`Pixel OTA Server` is a [Custota](https://github.com/chenxiaolong/Custota)'s OTA Server

+## Features

+ * Auto download lastest OTA image
+ * Auto signed when downloaded
+ * Auto Extract OTA certificates

-`OTA Server For Pixel` is a [Custota](https://github.com/chenxiaolong/Custota)'s OTA Server, used to regularly check and download the latest OTA from Google, use lastest `custota-tool` to generate csig and json, which can be accomplished by simply running this docker image.
+, used to regularly check and download the latest OTA from Google, use lastest `custota-tool` to generate csig and json, which can be accomplished by simply running this docker image.

 ## Usage